rigoudyg/climaf/doc/scripts.rst

   cscript ( < operator_name > , < calling_sequence_pattern > )

-The script calling sequence pattern string should use the following syntax
+The script calling sequence pattern string should use the following syntax:

 -  formal arguments appear as : ``${argument}`` (see example above :
    ``${in}``,  ``${out}``, ``${operator}`` )